f0nzie/rTorch.old/README.md

 ### Installing Python and PyTorch

-Although, Python and PyTorch can be installed directly from the R console, before start running `rTorch`, I would recommend installing a Python or Python-Anaconda environment and testing it working alright first.
-There are `rTorch` has functions that can install PyTorch from the R console.
+Although, Python and PyTorch can be installed directly from the R console, before start running `rTorch`, I would recommend installing **PyTorch** in a new Python or Python-Anaconda environment, and testing if it’s working alright first.
+The advantage of doing it this way is that you define the base Python or Anaconda version to install.

+If you opt to install *PyTorch* from *R*, `rTorch` has functions that could help you install *PyTorch* from the *R* console.

+#### Manual install of *PyTorch* in a *conda* environment

 If you prefer do it manually, use this example: